Harish-Srinivas-07/PrimeStream/README.md

 # 🎬 Prime Stream Web Application 🍿

 Welcome to Prime Stream, a captivating web application designed for streaming movies and TV shows.
-Crafted with HTML, CSS, and JavaScript, Prime Stream fetches content dynamically from a CSV file on GitHub, ensuring real-time updates.
+Crafted with HTML, CSS, and JavaScript, Prime Stream fetches content dynamically from a Omdb database, ensuring real-time updates.
 Dive into different sections featuring Netflix Originals, Trending Now, All Time Favorites, New Arrivals, and Popular content.

 ## Features 🚀